jojal5/Extremes.jl/docs/src/getting_started.md

 # Tutorial

-This tutorial shows the functionalities of the package *Extremes.jl*.
-They are illustrated by reproducing the results shown by Coles (2001) in [An Introduction to Statistical Modeling of Extreme
+This tutorial shows the functionalities of *Extremes.jl*.
+They are illustrated by reproducing some of the results shown by Coles (2001) in [An Introduction to Statistical Modeling of Extreme
  Values](http://www.springer.com/us/book/9781852334598).

 Before executing this tutorial, make sure to have installed the following packages:
-- Extremes (of course)
+- *Extremes.jl* (of course)
-- DataFrames (for using the DataFrame type)
+- *DataFrames.jl* (for using the DataFrame type)
-- Distributions (for using probability distribution objects)
+- *Distributions.jl* (for using probability distribution objects)
-- Gadfly (for plotting)
+- *Gadfly.jl* (for plotting)
-- Mamba (for performing Bayesian paradigm)

-Import those packages:
+and import them using the following command:
  ```@repl
-using Extremes, DataFrames, Distributions, Gadfly, Mamba
+using Extremes, DataFrames, Distributions, Gadfly
 ```

 ## Model for stationary block maxima
-Coles(2001, Chapter 3)

 ### Port Pirie example

+This section concerns the annual maximum sea-levels recorded at Port Pirie, South Australia, from 1923 to 1987.
+This dataset were studied by Coles(2001) in Chapter 3.

 ```@setup portpirie
 using Extremes, DataFrames, Distributions, Gadfly